Linuxfabrik/lfops/roles/mariadb_server/README.md

 This role installs and configures a [MariaDB](https://mariadb.org/) server.

+Note that this role does NOT let you specify a particular MariaDB server version.
+It simply installs the latest available MariaDB server version from the repos configured in the system.
+If you want or need to install a specific MariaDB server version, use the [linuxfabrik.lfops.repo_mariadb](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_mariadb) beforehand.

 This role is only compatible with the following MariaDB versions:

+* 10.3
+* 10.4
 * 10.5
 * 10.6 (preferred - long-term support MariaDB stable)

+We will add the next long-term support release as soon as it's available (therefore currently not implementing 10.7+).

 Tested on